austish/Big-Bank/README.md

 ## Introduction

 Big Bank is a robust banking app built with Next.js, TypeScript, and Tailwind CSS, featuring secure SSR authentication and database management via Appwrite, multi-bank integration via Plaid, and fund transferring between users via Dwolla. real-time updates across the platform.
 Users can view their balances, transaction history, and access account information all in real time.
-The app is fully responsive, with comprehensive form input validation handled by Zod and a modern UI built using ShadCN components.
+The app is fully responsive, with comprehensive form input validation handled by Zod and a modern UI built using shadcn components.

 ## Tech Stack
 - Next.js